ssddanbrown/wirestat/readme.md

 <metric> <operator> <value> : <rule name/label>
 ```

-The delimiter can be updated, please see "Options" below.

 Where:

 - **metric**: Is the full property name of the metric you want to check against.